Monthly Archives: March 2013

 One of my very first jobs was working as a barista for a small coffee company.
 I really enjoyed working with the coffee and the customers, and the aroma of the shop was delicious.
 The only drawback of working with coffee was the fact that I did not drink coffee.
 I had no idea what it tasted like, nor could I tell the customers the difference between a dark espresso roast and a Sumatra (I can’t imagine surviving the mornings without at least one cup nowadays!)
 I was able, however, to trade the leftover coffee at night for pastries at the bakery next door.
 One of the most decadent trades was their peanut butter dream bar.16 Mar

 I am not Irish, not even a little bit.
 I do, however, enjoy an Irish coffee along with dessert or occasionally with brunch.
 In this post, I'll share with you how to make your own Homemade Irish Cream Liqueur.
-Never buy Bailey's again!14 Mar
+Never buy Bailey's again - this homemade Irish Cream Liqueur recipe is even better!14 Mar

 Spring is almost here.
 I could not be more excited!